 We’re four months into 2018 and we have a candidate for best horror film of the year.
-I’ve seen some horror fans debating ‘PG13 horror films vs. R-rated horror’ on social media.
-I don’t know if A Quiet Place has sparked that old discussion but I can assure you it’s wasted in this case.
-A Quiet Place is remarkable horror film-making on every level.
+Horror fans frequently debate the ‘PG-13 horror films vs. R-rated horror’ on social media.
+I don’t know if A Quiet Place has sparked that old discussion, but I can assure you it’s wasted in this case.
+Simply put, A Quiet Place is remarkable horror film-making on every level.
 Directed by Jim Krasinski – yes, Jim from The Office – A Quiet Place brilliantly illustrates how to make a good monster movie.
 It takes an interesting concept and infuses it with suspenseful strokes and human storytelling.

 A Quiet Place is built upon a simple premise.
 The film opens in the year 2020, shortly after the planet’s population has been hunted seemingly to the point of extinction by blind predatory creatures.
 Little is known about the predators other than that they hunt by sound.
 The Abbott family is forced to scavenge and live in complete silence to survive.
 However, Evelyn’s pregnancy threatens to jeopardize the Abbott’s safety.

 As a director, Krasinski gives a master’s class on suspense.
 It’s hard to believe that he has limited directorial experience given what he’s committed to the screen here.
 Over the first half of A Quiet Place, Kraskinski deftly balances jump scares with tension.
 Rather than feeling gimmicky, Krasinksi effectively employs his premise to force audience attention to what’s happening on the screen.
 Krasinski then exploits this attention, offering glimpses of blurred movements in the backgrounds.
 As a viewer, A Quiet Place forces you to be vigilant.